balena-io-examples/google-iot/README.md

 See https://cloud.google.com/solutions/iot/ for more information on Google Cloud IoT

-This project shows you how to use Google Cloud IoT with balena to automatically create a Cloud IoT device on first boot.
+This project shows you how to integrate balena with Google IoT Core. use Google IoT Core with balena to automatically create a Cloud IoT device on first boot.
 It also shows you how to run a sample to connect a device and publish device telemetry events.

 ## Before you begin